ruffrey/mcon/README.md

 Start NodeJS processes with forever cli and manage them via a web interface.

-## Installation on Ubuntu 12.04 VPS server
+## Installation on an Ubuntu 12.04 VPS server

-This will install the app in `/root/`.
+Use these instructions to install **M-Con** in `/root/` on a freshly installed VPS server running Ubuntu 12.04.

 It is recommended to keep configurations for app directories in `config.js` the same, which will all later apps in `/root/`.
-If you don't like it, write your own - sorry.
+If you don't like it, please fork and write your app - sorry.

 ``` bash